Updated April 2022

-In the Commonwealth of Virginia, only “interested parties” can contest a last will and testament.
-An interested party is any individual that has standing to challenge the estate and is usually someone who is entitled to receive property under the will.
+In the Commonwealth of Virginia, only “interested parties” can contest the validity of a will.
+An interested party (or interested person) is any individual that has the standing to challenge the deceased person’s — or the decedent’s — estate and is usually someone who is entitled to receive property under the will.
 It could also be someone who has a legal right to part of the estate, such as a spouse or someone who would be entitled to property under the laws of intestacy if the will were invalidated.
-Simply being related to the decedent does not necessarily make you an interested party.
+Simply being a family member to the decedent does not necessarily make you an interested party.

 Contesting a will is usually done to invalidate a portion or portions of a will presented at probate.
 But it can also be to introduce another will that is believed to be the last will and testament of the decedent.

 What Makes a Will Valid Under Virginia Law?

 Under Virginia law, the court honors only those wills considered valid.
 If there is a reason to believe that the decedent was not of sound mind or was pressured by others when drafting the document or a suspicion of fraud, the heirs may challenge the will in court.